universe-components/touchpoint/docs/design/README_ENTITY.md

 ### Models and Mechanisms
 - `SocketMachine`: Establishes collaboration relationships between Agents using a handshake mechanism.
 See [Negotiation Handshake](./README_HANDSHAKE.md)。
 - `AIModel`: Mainly responsible for AI model invocation and result processing.
-- `RoleModel`: Handles processes related to collaborators and supervisors.
+- `RoleModel`: Handles processes related to executor、collaborators and supervisors.
 - `Transport`: Defines the communication protocol selection between Actions.
 - `Metric`: Collects and synchronizes Task and Action performance metrics.
-See [State Synchronization](./README_STATELESS)。

 All models and mechanisms align with their respective configuration scopes.
 For example:
 - If AIModel is applied at the Agent level, all Actions within that Agent use the specified model.